willis2890/obsidian-git-sync/ObsidianSync/PORT INFORMATION.md

+53 UDP/TCP:
+Can attempt dig to resolve hostnames

 135/TCP MSRPC
 RPC Endpoint Mapper Service: allows other systems to discover what services are advertised on a machine and what port to find them on